-If you are in a TSA or partnership of schools, and would like to be involved, please email with the following information:
+If you’re in a TSA or partnership of schools, and would like to be involved, please email us with the following information:

-- The name of the school who will act as the ‘lead school’ for this programme, and its trading name (if different)
+The name of the school: The name of the school who’ll act as the ‘lead school’ for this programme, and its trading name (if different).

-- The main contact we should liaise with - including their name, email address and direct line phone number
+The main contact: The main contact we should liaise with – including their name, email address and direct line phone number.

-- A list of the secondary schools you plan to working with for the purposes of this programme, including their postcode and DfE URN.
+A list of secondary schools: A list of the secondary schools you plan to work with for the purposes of this programme, including their postcode and Department for Education URN.
 This is usually the secondary schools already within your TSA or partnership, but you can include others if you wish.
-Please confirm with the schools in question that they are happy to be involved in the programme before submitting this list.
+Please confirm with the schools in question that they’re happy to be involved in the programme before submitting this list.

-Once we've received your expression of interest you will be added to the next phase of the programme.
+Once we've received your expression of interest you’ll be added to the next phase of the programme.

-Any schools or teachers who would like to take part should contact their TSA and ask them to submit an expression of interest on their behalf.
+Any schools or teachers who'd like to take part should contact their TSA and ask them to submit an expression of interest on their behalf.

-If you are unsure whether you are in a TSA:
+If you're unsure whether you are in a TSA:

 - Please ask a member of your senior leadership team in the first instance

-- If you are still unsure, you can contact us and we will direct you (wherever possible) to a TSA in your region, or to other schools in your area that also wish to sign up, so you can discuss a potential partnership.
+- If you're still unsure, you can contact us and we'll direct you (wherever possible) to a TSA in your region, or to other schools in your area that also wish to sign up, so you can discuss a potential partnership.

-- Please contact us and will direct you (wherever possible) to a TSA or partnership in your region that you may be able to join for the purposes of this programme.
+If you're not a member of a TSA or other school partnership, please contact us and we'll direct you (wherever possible) to a TSA or partnership in your region that you may be able to join for the purposes of this programme.